 - Sound: If you smack two pieces together, they should have a high ringing tone rather than a dull thud.
 Note that this doesn’t work well below freezing.

-I like to get my campfire lit quickly and reliably.
-This technique works great for starting wood fires, coals, or just about anything.
-I take a section of paper towel and add about two tablespoons of cooking oil to it.
+- Take a section of paper towel and add about two tablespoons of cooking oil to it.
 This should be enough to make it damp with the oil, but not dripping.
-I do this in a small bowl or a ziplock bag.
+You might want to do this in a small bowl or a ziplock bag.
 With the bag, you can store the fire starter for later use or make a few at a time.
 A crumpled ball shape is best for the paper towel.
-Cotton balls with vaseline or paraffin wax are also popular and work the same way, but are not as often on hand.

-Then you just use this fire starter in place of tinder.
+Just use one of these fire starters in place of tinder.
 Light it with a match or a lighter wand.
 It catches quickly and burns hot for a good length of time with significant flames.
-It is the oil that is burning initially, with the paper towel acting like a big candle wick.
+It is the oil that is burning initially, with the paper towel acting like a big candlewick.
 I find it very reliable and I almost always have the materials on hand for it without needing to plan to bring anything specifically for starting fires.

-I’m not a fan of getting smoke in my face, unfortunately, your options for controlling smoke are limited.
+No one is a fan of getting smoke in their face, but unfortunately, your options for controlling smoke are limited.
 A rule of thumb is that the hotter the fire, the less smoke you will have.
 Dryer wood and good circulation are the keys to a nice hot fire.
 Hardwoods also burn cleaner than lighter woods, and the less bark and debris you have in your fire the better.

-This is a huge subject in and of itself.
-Personally, I don’t think campfires are the best way to cook outdoors.
-I prefer using coals and a dutch oven as the best means to cook outside.
-Coals provide a long lasting even heat.
+This is a huge subject in and of itself— and a divisive one at that.
+Some love cooking on the open fire.
+Others prefer using coals and a dutch oven as the best means to cook outside.
+I personally love coals and dutch ovens.
+Coals provide a long-lasting even heat.
 I suggest pre-cooking anything you want to roast on the open flames.
-Because you can’t control the heat well, if it is pre-cooked you needn’t worry much about under or over cooking, you just want to get it heated up and toasted a bit.
-And when roasting, try to position your food near the hottest coals rather than in flames.
+Because you can’t control the heat well, if it is pre-cooked you needn’t worry much about under or overcooking.
+You just want to get it heated up and toasted a bit.
+And when roasting over the fire, try to position your food near the hottest coals rather than in flames.
 You will get more cooking and less burning.

 Sometimes you want to rearrange your fire or add some logs in just the right spot.
 Having a pair of heat resistant gloves can be super handy for this.
 If you are quick about it you can pick up a flaming log and reposition it with no chance of being burned.
 And they are nice and grippy so you can move things exactly so instead of haphazardly shoving things around with a stick.
 And they are just as good as oven mitts for working with hot cookware.
 Just make sure you are not wearing a loose shirt and be mindful of your hair if it is long.